 If you’re having trouble finding new people to join your team, you’re not alone.
-There are around 8.1 million unfilled jobs in the U.S., Reuters reports.
-When you’re looking to reel in new talent, you need to make the first point of contact tantalizing to potential employees.
+When looking to reel in new talent, you need to make the first point of contact tantalizing to potential employees.

-Of course, we’re talking about the job posting — it’s your one chance to make a good first impression.
+We’re talking about the job posting.
+It’s your one chance to make an excellent first impression.
 Sure, it’s tough to write the perfect job description, but the results are well worth the effort.
 Your work here can make or break a potential employee’s willingness to join your company.

 Do you have an open position, but nobody’s biting at the hook?